A Book of Colors

 How it works

-• Swipe up to load a new random palette
+• Swipe up to load a random new palette

 • Swipe down to go back to the previous palette